blairbilodeau/website-files/content/research/priority-dist/index.md

   focal_point = "Smart"
 +++

-I completed the bulk of this work during my NSERC USRA in summer 2018.
-We are building on Stanford et. al.'s previous results involving the accumulating priority queue.
-Our current goal is to characterize the average waiting time for high priority customers.
+This work was also mainly completed during my NSERC USRA in summer 2018.
+I am building on the previous results by my co-researchers, particularly Maryam Mojalal's thesis, to develop the probability distribution of accumulated priority for high priority customers in the M/M/1 accumulating priority queue.
+I have also made progress on extending this to the affine case.